arg-hya/NewsSiteCredibilityChecker/README.md

 # NewsSiteCredibilityChecker
-News Site Credibility Checker using MBFC rating
+News Site Credibility Checker using MBFC rating.

 Finds the credibility of a news site by crawling https://www.mediabiasfactcheck.com and using the metrics.